from The Open University

 Succeed with maths – Part 1[BETA] If you feel that maths is a mystery that you want to unravel then this short 8-week course...
 Try: Succeed with maths – Part 1 now

 Understanding operations management

-Operations management is one of the central functions of all organisations whether producing goods or services, or in the private, public or voluntary sectors.
-This unit will provide you with a basic framework for understanding this function and discusses the role of operations managers, in particular the importance of focusing on suppliers and customers.
+Operations management is one of the central functions of all organisations.
+This free course, Understanding operations management, will provide you with a basic framework for understanding this function, whether producing goods or services or in the private, public or voluntary sectors.
+In addition, this OpenLearn course discusses the role of operations managers and the importance of focusing on suppliers and customers.

 - define ‘operations’ and ‘operations management’

 - identify the roles and responsibilities of operations managers in different organisational contexts

 - identify the operations management aspects of your own work